-The December 31, 2021 valuation assets (actuarial value of assets) are equal to 0.998523 times the reported market value of assets (compared to 0.972357 as of December 31, 2020).
+The December 31, 2022 valuation assets (actuarial value of assets) are equal to 1.157665 times the reported market value of assets (compared to 0.998523 as of December 31, 2021).
 Refer to the Appendix for a description of the valuation asset derivation and a detailed calculation of valuation assets.

-Reserve for Employee Contributions.
+&lt;sup>2 Reserve for Employee Contributions.